istio-ecosystem/sail-operator/docs/README.md

 ### Validation

-1. Create the namespaces with the following configuration.
+1. Create the following namespaces, each hosting the tcp-echo service with the specified configuration.

    - dual-stack: which includes a tcp-echo service that listens on both IPv4 and IPv6 address.
    - ipv4: which includes a tcp-echo service listening only on IPv4 address.